 - Bad management.
 Another common reason why small businesses fail is because they don’t have the right management.
 The business owner is often the senior-level person in small businesses.
 While the owner may have the skills necessary to create and sell great products, they may not be right for the role of manager.
 A strong management team is key to keeping a business up and running smoothly.

 - A subpar business model.
 Finally, many small businesses overlook the importance of planning.
 A solid business plan should include a description of the company, current and future employee needs, capital needs, a marketing plan, and competitor analysis.
 Entrepreneurs should have an understanding of the industry that they are entering before starting their company.
+Having an incomplete plan is one of the main reasons why small businesses fail.

 With over 50% of businesses failing within the first ten years, it’s important to do everything you can to prevent your business from falling into this trap.
-The most common reasons businesses fail are because they lack the necessary funding, their mismanaged, or they don’t have a solid business model to sustain them for the long run.
+The most common reasons why small businesses fail are because they lack the necessary funding, their mismanaged, or they don’t have a solid business model to sustain them for the long run.
 If you have been wondering how to start your small business and set it up for success, give us a call and we can help!